Xiao-Chen820/AI-Driven-trend-and-Pattern-analysis-tool/README.md

 a)	Connect to ASU VPN

 b)	Right click on the Server to register a server

 In Gerneral tab,

 Name: Alaska

 In Connection tab,

 Host name/address: cici.lab.asu.edu

 Port: 5432

 Maintenance database: postgres

 Username: (type username of database here)

 Password: (type user password of database here)

-In SSH Tunnel,
-Turn on Use SSH Tunneling
+In SSH Tunnel tab, turn on Use SSH Tunneling

 Tunnel host: cici.lab.asu.edu

 Tunnel port: 22

 Username: (Type your username of remote server here)

 Password: (Type your password of remote server here)

 c)	Data tables will be imported under the schemas -> public -> table